 - Check for reckless lending arrangements issued by credit providers,

 - Place over-indebted clients under debt counselling,

 - Develop a debt restructuring plan so the client can become debt free after a certain period of time.

 If the consumer is found to be over-indebted, the debt counsellor should, within 30 days of the consumers application notify both the Credit Provider/s and the Credit Bureaus by means of the “Form 17.2”.

 It is important to note that in terms of section 88(1) of the National Credit Act No. 34 of 2005, you MUST NOT incur any further charges under a credit facility or enter into any further credit agreements whilst under debt counselling.
 Should you do so, this will result in you being rejected from the debt counselling and legal proceedings from your credit providers will begin, which is very expensive.

 Once accepted under debt counselling you will pay one amount that pays all your debt which will then be distributed to your credit providers by a Payment Distribution Agent.

-Under certain circumstances a credit provider can withdraw a credit agreement from debt counselling (Terminate) and proceed with legal action.
-Termination can happen if you default on your debt counselling payments or if your debt counsellor does not finalise the process within the prescribed time limits.
+Under certain circumstances a credit provider can withdraw a credit agreement from debt counselling (terminate) and proceed with legal action.
+Termination can happen if you default on your rearranged payment plan or if your debt counsellor does not finalise the process within the prescribed time limits.

 If Married in COP